ZooPhy/avian-influenza-nanopore/README.md

 - Rule-specific Conda environments are stored under `.snakemake/conda/`.
 - IRMA runs in Docker on macOS and in Apptainer or Singularity on the ARM64 cluster.
 - The BLAST reference archive, generated database, input reads, results, local configuration, and Snakemake working files should not be committed to Git.
+- `results/wings_report_bundle.wings` is generated from local reports and should be treated as analysis output; do not publish it unless its contents are appropriate for public release.
 - Container tags and package versions should be pinned for a formal release after the validated versions are finalized.

 Recommended `.gitignore` entries: